Full-Time Licensed Child/Adolescent Clinician

-- List any specific specific training in therapy modalities that apply to children, teens and/or families (e.g., play therapy, child-centered therapy, etc.; one paragraph maximum).
+- List any specific specific training in therapy modalities that apply to children, teens, families, and/or couples (e.g., play therapy, parent coaching, EFT for couples, etc.; one paragraph maximum for each).

 - Describe the characteristics of your preferred work environment/culture.
 Please be specific (one paragraph maximum).

 - Add anything else you think might be important for us to know about you, personally or professionally, regarding your application for this job (one paragraph maximum).

 Please note: We serve children and families from diverse backgrounds and life experiences.
 We endeavor to have a provider team that reflects our patient population, so we encourage people of color and LGBTQ+ professionals to apply.